Setting up a C++ Development Environment

 Once we've got your editor of choice set up, create a new, blank C++ project with it.

 In Visual Studio, this involves creating an Empty Project from the Create a new project window.
-This window should be accessible from your start screen, or from File > New > Project from the top menu bar.
+This window should be accessible from your start screen, or File > New > Project from the top menu bar.

 A screenshot of the visual studio window used to create a new project